EYFS - week commencing 27th November

 This week, the children will build on their understanding of the composition of numbers by investigating the composition of 3, 4 and 5.
 Composing and de-composing numbers involves the children investigating part–part–whole relations, e.g. seeing that 3 can be composed of 1 and 2.
 Through practical experience, they will consolidate their understanding of a whole being made up of smaller parts.
 They will begin to recognise that numbers can be made by combining parts in different ways.
 A key focus will be the spatial arrangements that can be made with different combinations of the same number of objects.

-They will begin to recognise that 3 and 4 can be made by combining sets in different ways.
-When children are able to compose and flexibly de-compose numbers mentally, they will become more fluent in their knowledge of number bonds, and be able to use these efficiently when calculating in KS1 and KS2.
+The children will have experience of subitising small quantities and will use their skills to identify the numbers within 5.
+They will have previously made towers of blocks in different ways, and will begin to recognise that 3, 4 and 5 can be made by combining parts in different ways.
+When the children can compose and flexibly de-compose numbers mentally, they will become more fluent in their knowledge of number bonds and they can use these to become efficient when calculating in KS1 and KS2.

 For those who couldn't make the open evening, we have sent home some information packs and attached the powerpoint.
 If you have any questions, please just come and see us.

 It would be really helpful and beneficial to spend just a few minutes each day keeping your child's phonic knowledge and red words ticking over during the holidays.
 Also your child will come home with a sheet about their Design and Technology 'Not a Box' project and a sheet to complete.
 They may bring their 'Not a Box' to school with them on Monday 17th April.
 If their creation is too big to bring, you may bring in a photograph instead.
 Below is the link to the related story.

 We hope you all have a lovely Easter!

 Please click on the sunflower icon for our Summer term overview.